Jonathan-R-Hill/BabyHealthApp/README.md

 ---

 ## 🚀 Tech Stack
+Please note that the backend is not a public repository for security purposes.

 ### Frontend:
 - **React Native**: For cross-platform mobile development.
 - **Expo**: Simplifies the development workflow and provides useful tools for debugging and testing.
+- **TypeScript**: Adds static typing for better code quality and maintainability.

 ### Backend:
 - **Node.js**: A robust runtime for the server-side application.